-There is a common misconception that the only difference is regional: a British word versus an American one, but there ARE true definitions:
+There is a common misconception that the only difference between a coverall and an overall is regional: a British word versus an American one, but this is not true:

 - What are coveralls? - a one-piece protective wear worn for heavy, manual work

 You may think that whether you call them overalls, coveralls, a jumpsuit, or even a boilersuit, it doesn't really matter so long as you get the garment you actually need for your work.
 But if you don't get it right, you might find yourself ordering the wrong workwear, especially over the phone.

 Starting with the dictionary definitions: a ‘coverall’ will refer to the full body-suit garment, and ‘overall’ the garment that clips over the shoulders, here are the uses of the two:

 Overalls have historically been associated with farmers and railway workers in the US.
 Modern usage sees painters, farmers, factory workers, train locomotive engineers, carpenters, and other tradesmen wearing bib & brace overalls.

 Overalls gained popularity in the 60s and 70s as fashion statements, and deviated from traditional denim into other colours and embellishments.
 They made a comeback in the 90s around the world as a fashion development.
 But we don't talk about fashion much around here, we talk about work.

 "Bib & Brace" overalls are becoming more and more popular in the UK.
 So popular infact, that workwear and safety manufacturers are slotting a bib & brace into almost every workwear range.
 Portwest have an excellent selection of overalls across all their most innovative ranges.
 It started with the WX3 and KX3 ranges, moved into the DX4 range and now you'll even find flame retardant Hi vis overalls in their PW3 range.